s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 spawn :: NodeId -> Closure (Process ()) -> Process ProcessId
 ~~~~

-Then, like process A in Section \ref{sec:sendRecCloud},
+Then, like process A in Chapter \ref{sec:sendRecCloud},
 `forceSingle` waits for the input `SendPort a` of the evaluation task with `receiveChan inputSenderReceiver`.
-It then sends the serialized version of the `a` to be evaluated, `serialized <- liftIO $ trySerialize a`
+It then sends the serialized version of `a` to be evaluated, `serialized <- liftIO $ trySerialize a`
 over that `SendPort` with `sendChan inputSender $ toThunk serialized` to the evaluating
 slave node.
 Then, it awaits the
 result of the evaluation with `forcedA <- receiveChan outputReceiver`